Patriotic Alternative: History

 Patriotic Alternative was founded in July 2019 by the British neo-Nazi and antisemitic conspiracy theorist Mark Collett, the former director of publicity of the British National Party.
 In September 2019, PA held its first conference, with Edward Dutton and Colin Robertson giving speeches, among others.

 In October 2020, counterterrorism experts reported that extremist far-right groups including Patriotic Alternative were using YouTube to try to recruit people, including children "as young as 12".
 Later that month, Patriotic Alternative members delivered leaflets to over 1,000 homes in Hull, England, stating that white British people will be a minority in Britain by the 2060s and that the COVID-19 lockdown was an attempt to "take away our freedom".

 In December 2020, it was reported that Patriotic Alternative's London regional organiser was Nicholas Hill, a 50-year-old former Liberal Democrat councillor from Catford in South London, known by the online pseudonym "Cornelius".
 That month, during an appearance by the Labour Party leader Keir Starmer on LBC, a caller referring to herself as "Gemma from Cambridge" put forward the white supremacist Great Replacement conspiracy theory.
 Starmer was criticised by some for his perceived failure to challenge the caller, who was revealed by investigative group Red Flare to be Jody Swingler, a yoga teacher and Patriotic Alternative activist.

 A group called the Antifascist Research Collective infiltrated Patriotic Alternative Scotland's private Telegram group.
-Working with The Ferret, the Telegram group of around 60 people was found to include people who had been members of, or expressed support for, the Scottish Defence League, the neo-Nazi group Blood and Honour, the British National Party, the New British Union, the British Union of Fascists and the Scottish Nationalist Society.
+Working with The Ferret, the Telegram group of around 60 people was found to include people who had been members of, or expressed support for, the Scottish Defence League, the neo-Nazi music group Blood & Honour, the British National Party, the New British Union, the British Union of Fascists and the Scottish Nationalist Society.

 In February 2021, the Guardian reported that Patriotic Alternative was running "Call of Duty: Warcraft" (presumably Call of Duty: Warzone) gaming tournaments for its supporters.

-Tabatha Stirling of Stirling Publishing wrote a series of articles for Patriotic Alternative as "Miss Britannia" describing her son's school as "a hellhole for sensible, secure White boys" and said "there is one member of staff who is openly gay, and I mean RuPaul extra gay".
+Tabatha Stirling of Stirling Publishing wrote a series of articles for Patriotic Alternative under the pen name "Miss Britannia" describing her son's school as "a hellhole for sensible, secure White boys" and said "there is one member of staff who is openly gay, and I mean RuPaul extra gay".
 On 14 March 2021, author Julie Burchill announced that, with Stirling, "I've found someone who's JUST LIKE ME", who were now publishing her book after the Little, Brown Book Group had dropped Burchill.
-This came after Burchill had made defamatory statements about the Muslim journalist Ash Sarkar.
+This came after Burchill had made defamatory statements about the journalist Ash Sarkar.
 However, Burchill parted with Stirling Publishing when she found out that Stirling was associated with Patriotic Alternative.